pop-os/docs/src/manage-apps/managing-applications.md

 Different formats use different strategies to ensure all dependencies are present.
 Some methods are more convenient and include all dependencies, while others provide efficiency by checking to see if any of the required dependencies are already on your computer.

 - **Flatpaks** - Flatpaks install a “containerized” version of the software.
 This means the software runs in its own sandbox and the installation will include all dependencies and libraries required by the application.
-Flatpaks pull all dependencies from flathub.org.
+By default, Flatpaks pull all dependencies from [FlatHub.org](https://flathub.org/home).
+Additional Flatpak repositories can be configured using [Repoman](manage-repos.md#managing-flatpak-repositories-with-repoman).
 - **Deb Packages** - Deb is the package format used by Debian distributions.
-This is the package type that the `apt` package manager will handle when installing applications via the Terminal.
+This is the package type that `apt` will handle when installing applications via the Terminal.
 You can also download .deb packages online and install them with Eddy.
 - **AppImage** - An AppImage is a completely self-contained single file that includes all required dependencies.
 Users only need to download the file to their local storage and provide it with execute privileges.

 <!--define open source?-->